AZittel/GoblinClimber/README.md

 This game was created in the 9th ScoreJam (GameJam), where the player controls a goblin that climbs a permanently sinking tower and has to avoid obstacles.

+## Motivation

+The goal of this project was to participate in a Game Jam for the first time in a small group of developers.
+With the given theme "climbing", the game "Goblin Climber" was created after 72 hours.

 ## How to play

 Download and play the game here: https://monogenesis.itch.io/goblin-climber